-- Create a new document of the Design type and select Without template. - Start a new sketch.
+- Create a new document of the Design type and select Without template. - Start a new sketch on the current coordinate system.

-- Draw and dimension lines 1 and 2 as shown opposite. - Lines 1 and 2 are oriented along the X axis. - Line 1 is aligned with the X axis. - Draw the circle arc 3.

-Apply a tangency constraint with line 1.

-- Draw lines 4 and 5. - Line 4 is dimensioned at a 70° angle relative to line 1. - Line 5 is aligned with line 4. - Dimension the distance between the two points to 220mm.
+- Draw and dimension lines 1 and 2 as shown opposite. - Lines 1 and 2 are oriented along the X axis. - Line 1 is aligned with the X axis. - Show the extremities. - Draw the circle arc 3 and apply a tangency constraint with line 1. - Draw lines 4 and 5. - Line 4 is dimensioned at a 70° angle relative to line 1. - Line 5 is aligned with line 4. - Dimension the distance between the two points to 220mm.
 To set the dimension parallel to the lines, in the dialog bar set Orientation = Parallel.